 Periodontal means “around the tooth”, and periodontal disease is a common chronic bacterial infection.
 Without periodontal disease treatment gingivitis (inflammation or infection of the gums) will develop into periodontal disease.
 This happens when the gums pull away from the teeth and infection becomes spreading.
 The term pyorrhoea describes advance an periodontal disease.
 The disease usually doesn’t cause any pain until the teeth become loose enough to move when chewing or talking, or until an abscess (a collection of pus) forms.
 There are three stages of periodontitis: Early, Moderate and Advanced.

-When a patient suffers from periodontitis, the teeth can become loose, the gums swell (or bleed) and the breath smells bad.
+When a patient suffers from periodontitis, the teeth can become loose, the gums swell (or bleed) and the breath smells bad then to which you will need a bad breath treatment.
 This often occurs due to the plaque and tartar build up between the teeth and gums which spreads to the bone under the teeth.
 An x-ray is usually taken to measure the depth of the pockets in the gums.
 This helps determine which stage of periodontitis the patient is at.

 Early Periodontitis.
 At this stage, the plaque begins to build up around and under the edges of the gums.
 This build-up causes swelling of the edges of the gums, causing them to pull away from the tooth and allowing bacteria to grow in this “pocket”.